Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 The aim of my first stage is to make the games runs with characters Oceanid, Kaeya and Keqing, with black action cards and all omni dices.

+- [x] Set up the framework for maintaining game states
 - [ ] Implement game phase of Card Selection (card selection at the start of the game)
   - [x] Basiclly work and can continue to next phase of the game
   - [ ] Can work with real cards